-After extensive assessment of need and capacity, Jeremiah is developing a comprehensive plan to launch its two-generation program in Rochester–Southeastern, MN.
+After extensive assessment of need and capacity, Jeremiah is developing a comprehensive plan to launch its two-generation program in Rochester–Southeast, MN.
 JoMarie Morris has been named executive director of this effort.

 Currently, 10% of the Olmsted County population is living in poverty, and the poverty rate is nearly double—19.3%—for single mother households.
 Olmsted County’s growing economy—due to the Destination Medical Center (DMC) initiative and increasing numbers of baby boomers leaving the work force—has resulted in a shortage of qualified workers.
 Jeremiah Program Rochester will both strengthen the economic vibrancy of the area and proactively help young families headed by single mothers walk the path from poverty to prosperity.